arorasarthak/arorasarthak.github.io/projects.md

 C++, Lua
 ```
 A plugin for CoppeliaSim/VREP was developed to directly interact with Universal Robots hardware over their custom
 protocol called Real Time Data Exchange (RTDE).
 The [RTDE interface developed at SDU was used](https://sdurobotics.gitlab.io/ur_rtde) to develop this plugin.
 The plugin works using a Lua frontend.
+The robot is
+programmed using the URScript programming language, allowing the user to setup a Simulation-in-Loop scenario or create a
+simulation inside CoppeliaSim/VREP like Gazebo.

 [Video](https://drive.google.com/file/d/1vNEups3H97r-w7G0231qXYRAV9E61uwM/view?usp=sharing)